 Designed by Donatella Versace, the green chiffon gown wasn’t

 just a dress but it was a moment.
+Her brilliance ended up shaking the world.
 With it’s barely-there silhouette and leaf

 motif, it became an overnight sensation.
+No other dress in the history of mankind was this kind of a game-changer.
 The gown featured a tropical print

 with hints of blue, reminiscent of a lush rainforest and was adorned with

 subtle touches of citrines.
+It was so minimalistic in design and material that it would be scary for the model who flaunted it.
 The dress was held together by sheer will and

 strategic stitching.
+Crazy as it sounds, the dress was a dare.
 It plunged below the navel, swirled with tropical motifs

 The dress on a display |